Profile view of a male teenager's face with acne

 What are Keloids?

 Keloids are raised, thick scars that generally develop after an injury to the skin.
-Keloids may form within a month or even years after the injury.
+They may form within a month or even years after the injury.
 Unlike normal scars that are flat and fade over time, keloids are usually larger, raised, and do not go away on their own.
 They can be itchy, painful, and unsightly, and may limit movement in the affected area.

 What do Keloids Look Like?

 Keloids can vary in appearance, but they are usually raised, thick, and can have a smooth surface.
 They can be flesh-colored, pink, red, or darker than the surrounding skin.
-Keloids can also be shiny or have a waxy texture.
+They can also be shiny or have a waxy texture.
 In some cases, they may be accompanied by symptoms such as itching or pain.

 How do Keloids Develop?